FabLabSG/fablab-docs/PilotDesignDevelopment.md

 * Produce detail timelines for the Pilot Challenge

-* Collaterals for Pilot Challenge
+* Create collaterals/communicating materials for Pilot Challenge

 * Identify various roles needed for the Pilot Challenge.